 Being at home together as a family was so important for the MacArthurs, as they said 'goodbye for now', to their little angel.
 Nicole beams as she speaks about Caleb’s legacy, “as my children grow, I want them to always remember how Caleb adored them, and I want them to carry on his spirit, his determination, and his passion for life in all that they do.”

-Going forward, as they venture toward helping other sick children in Cape Breton, the MacArthur family have one very special request, that the renovation of the Pediatrics Room be a superhero theme, to honor the strongest, bravest little boy they have ever known.
+As they venture toward helping other sick children in Cape Breton, the MacArthur family have renovated the Pediatrics Room in a superhero theme, to honor the strongest, bravest little boy they have ever known.